NetworkManager/NetworkManager/CONTRIBUTING.md

   - GOOD: `#define MY_CONSTANT 42`
   - BAD:  `static const unsigned myConstant = 42;`

+* Always use curly braces for blocks that span multiple lines.
+For single lines the braces may be omitted, but are not prohibited.

 Additionally, we require to build without compiler warnings for the warnings that we enable.
 Also, our language is C11 with some GCC-isms (like typeof(), expression statements, cleanup attribute).
 In practice, we support various versions